chrischute/glow/README.md

 | 60    | 3.40  | 3.51  |
 | 70    | 3.39  | 3.49  |
 | 80    | 3.38  | 3.49  |

+## Gradient Checkpointing

+As pointed out by [AlexanderMath](https://github.com/AlexanderMath), you can use gradient checkpointing to reduce memory consumption in the coupling layers.
+If interested, see [this issue](https://github.com/chrischute/glow/issues/8).